-Henry Epstein has worked as a limousine driver, a store carpenter, a typist in the total disability unit of an insurance company, an administrative law judge, and an asphalt layer.
+Henry Epstein is a painter and poet.
+He has worked as a limousine driver, a carpenter, a typist in the disability unit of an insurance company, an administrative law judge, and an asphalt layer.
 When he made a mistake laying asphalt he said “it’s not my fault, it’s the asphalt.”
 When he makes a mistake as a poet or painter, he incorporates it into his work.
-The final version is a product of both aleatory and deliberative processes neither of which he understands very well.
-This may or may not be how he makes decisions as a judge.
+The final version is a product of both aleatory and deliberative processes.
+(This may or may not be how he makes decisions as a judge).

-His story “Abonnement Saisonnier” (Season Ticket) appeared in the a special edition of the French magazine Télérama, devoted to Edward Hopper.
-Henry is currently working on a collection of short stories.
+His stories have been translated into French and Russian.
+In 2014, “Abonnement Saisonnier” (Season Ticket) appeared in a special edition of the French magazine Télérama devoted to Edward Hopper.

-Henry has taught art theory at Parsons School of Design in New York; environmental ethics at the University of California at Santa Cruz; and social ethics at the University of San Francisco.
+He has taught art theory at Parsons School of Design; environmental ethics at the University of California at Santa Cruz; and social ethics at the University of San Francisco.

 Painting Since Darwin

 Many of my paintings are emergent beings, creatures.
-They emerge from inchoate visions that become specific on the canvas, or specific images that go through a period of incoherence and mutation only to become, if I am fortunate, coherent again.
+They emerge from inchoate visions or feelings that go through stages of incoherence and mutation to become, if I am fortunate, intelligible works of art. .

-Since the publication of Darwin’s On the Origin of Species over 150 years ago, we have known that the creatures of our world, including ourselves, are not “intentional.”
-They are not designed.
-They are created by natural variation, mutation, and the struggle for existence.
+Since the publication of Darwin’s On the Origin of Species over 150 years ago, we have known that the creatures of our world, including ourselves, are not designed.
+They have been created through natural variation, mutation, and the struggle for existence.